Fluency

 Classroom resources

-Resources have been developed to support teachers implement evidence-based practices in the classroom.
-Resources to support explicit Fluency instruction can be found on the Universal Resources Hub (staff only).
+Resources to support explicit Fluency instruction are available in the Universal Resources Hub (staff only).

 The Fluency assessment tool (staff only) enables teachers to gain an insight into the oral reading fluency ability of their students.